-- Historically, the primary technical document addressing interactions between gas wells and mining in the United States has been the "Pennsylvania Joint Oil and Gas Well Gas Well Pillar Study" published in 1957 (1957 Study). - The 1957 Study's recommendations were based on 72 case histories of wells which stopped producing gas because they were "sheared or pinched off," with the well deformation attributed to nearby underground coal mining activity. - Nearly all the case histories in the 1957 Study data set involved pillar recovery. - The depth of cover (H) was less than 650 feet in all cases, which is less than most of today's operating coal mines. - The 1957 Study suggested a minimum setback distance from development mining of 50 feet (the center of a 100- by 100-foot pillar). - The 1957 Study did not consider downhole well deviation surveys that can accurately locate the well at the coal seam.
+- Historically, the primary technical document addressing interactions between gas wells and mining in the United States has been the "Pennsylvania Joint Oil and Gas Well Gas Well Pillar Study" published in 1957 (Commonwealth of Pennsylvania, 1957). - Nearly all the case histories in the 1957 Study data set involved pillar recovery. - The depth of cover (H) was less than 650 feet in all cases. - The 1957 Study recommended that the setback distance should exceed 50 feet. - Today many mines operate at depths of cover much greater than 650 feet. - The 1957 Study did not consider downhole well deviation surveys that can accurately locate the well at the coal seam.